SEND Information Report

 What training and experience have the staff supporting young people with Special Education Needs and/or Disabilities had or are having?

-All staff are involved in ongoing CPD aimed at meeting the needs of students with Autistic Spectrum Conditions, with particular emphasis given to the impact of mental health on students’ well-being and readiness to learn.
+All staff are involved in ongoing CPD aimed at meeting the needs of students with mental health conditions, as well as a range of SEND needs that impact on students' mental health, well-being and readiness to learn.
 Staff are highly experienced in engaging and motivating students who are anxious and/or avoidant.